qiushiyan/old-website/content/authors/qiushi/_index.md

 Hello and welcome to my blog!

-I am a graudate student at the Data Science Institute of Vanderbilt University.
+I am a graduate student at the Data Science Institute of Vanderbilt University.
 I enjoy statistics and data science, particularly in data wrangling, visualizing and modeling in `#rstats`.
 I am keen on engineering data-driven web applications with a combination of statistical methods and frontend technologies.

 In addition to tech staff, I love nature documentaries and cat videos.
 My favorite author is Bertrand Russell :black_nib:.